i2p/i2p.firefox/README.md

 Build Dependencies:
 -------------------

-To build this, you will need the following software packages (all available in Debian and Ubuntu, see WSL section below) :
+To build this, you will need the following software packages (all available in Debian and Ubuntu, see WSL section below):

 - make
 - nsis
 - dos2unix
 - curl
 - jq

+These need to be installed in the environment where the NSIS Package is build, NOT the environment where the java package is built.
+These may be different, because you will need to use a system which provides a Unix-like environment on top of a Windows system.
+You can use WSL or Cygwin, and more detailed instructions are provided below.

+Building for Windows target from Linux is not possible unless you obtain a Windows package from my github.

 In addition, you will need the NSIS plugin "ShellExecAsUser" which you can get from the [NSIS Wiki Page](https://nsis.sourceforge.io/ShellExecAsUser_plug-in).
 In order to install